stepanenko/html-css-info/README.md

 ## C# Notes

-Created by _ in _.

-C# is a modern, object-oriented, and type-safe programming language.
+C# was designed by **Anders Hejlsberg** from Microsoft in **2000**.

+As of 2021, the most recent version of the language is C# 10.0, which was released in 2021 in .NET 6.0.

+C# is a modern general-purpose, multi-paradigm programming language.
+It encompasses static typing, strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines
 C# enables developers to build many types of secure and robust applications that run in .NET.
 C# has its roots in the C family of languages and will be immediately familiar to C, C++, Java, and JavaScript programmers.